ember-learn/guides-source/guides/release/routing/query-params.md

    will become `/articles?page=2`.

 ### Sticky Query Param Values
 The query params are defined per route/controller.
 They are not global to the app.
-For example, if a route `first-route` has a query param `firstParam` associated with it and we try to navigate to `first-route` by using `<LinkTo>` from a different route `second-route`, like in the following handlebar template, the `firstParam` will be omitted.
+For example, if a route `first-route` has a query param `firstParam` associated with it and we try to navigate to `first-route` by using `<LinkTo />` component from a different route `second-route`, like in the following handlebar template, the `firstParam` will be omitted.

 ```handlebars
 <LinkTo @route="first-route" @query={{hash secondParam="asc"}}>Sort</LinkTo>